gobbedy/slurm_simulation_toolkit/README.md

 ## slurm.sh

-Wraps sbatch, srun, salloc SLURM commands. sbatch more heavily test.
+Wraps sbatch SLURM command.
+Also supports srun and salloc in theory, but only sbatch is thoroughly tested.

 Handles low-level SLURM switches and parameters that do not need to be exposed to the user.